switch120/sample-react-docker/README.md

   * Express Standalone: [express.yml](express.yml)
   * MySQL Standalone: [mysql.yml](mysql.yml)
   * Mongo Standalone: [mongo.yml](mongo.yml)

+> * **Note on localhost** - if you use the optional Vagrant VM instead of native Docker, the endpoint url will be either your VM IP address, or the host you've defined in `/etc/hosts`.

 ## [Notable] File Structure
 This is not an exhaustive list, just some worth noting